SimpleDataLabsInc/prophecy-docs/README.md

 11. Prevent commit message reuse
 12. Word Veto

 The last one is being used to set a standard for how things should be spelled, capitalized, etc. Spelling inside of `fenced code blocks` and URLs is exempted.
+Add a word veto to .pre-commit-config.yaml, push, and following commits will automatically adjust the veto'd words.

 ### Installing pre-commit